cardanoapi/autonomous-agents/autonomous-agent-manager/README.md

  docker compose -f "docker-compose.deployment.yml" up --build -d
 ```

-After successfully run ,Agent manager is up and running at http://localhost:3001 and its websocket service is available
+After successfully running the service ,It will be up and running at http://localhost:3001 and its websocket service will be available to use by agents.

-check service for more details on its status